-There are lots of ways to squeeze extra storage out of a small bathroom cabinetry.
+There are lots of ways to squeeze extra storage out of small bathroom cabinetry.
 Here are sneaky small bathroom cabinet ideas to enhance your storage space:

-- Add cabinets both below and above a sink to be used for storing razors, toothbrushes, medicines, cleaning supplies etc.
+- Add cabinets both below and above a sink to be used for storing razors, toothbrushes, medicines, cleaning supplies, etc.

 - Do not forget the space above and behind the toilet.
 You can add cabinet there or even open shelves to store extra stuff.
-You can place small bathroom accessories like decorative bottles, frames to liven up the space or even add a plant or two to add some greenery.
+You can place small bathroom accessories like decorative bottles, frames to liven up the space, or even add a plant or two to add some greenery.

 - A small cabinet can even be added above the door of the bathroom.
-You can organize stuff in small baskets and use this space to keep the extra soap, cleaning supplies etc.
+You can organize stuff in small baskets and use this space to keep the extra soap, cleaning supplies, etc.

-- A great small bathroom storage idea is adding a holder for the hair dryer just inside the door of the bathroom’s cabinet.
+- A great small bathroom storage idea is adding a holder for the hairdryer just inside the door of the bathroom’s cabinet.

 - If your under-the-sink cabinetry does not have shelves, add some baskets to hold bottles and supplies.
-This will greatly enhance the storage space and also make it more organized to find things faster.
+This will significantly enhance the storage space and also make it more organized to find things faster.